bozsahin/ccglab/README.md

 <em>OTHER LINUXES</em>

 Arch, Mint, Suse, Debian, MacOS do not seem to have this peculiar Ubuntu and RedHat caste of packages.

-The packages for sbcl and rlwrap ara available.
+The packages for sbcl and rlwrap are available for them.
 CCL too.

 <em>MANUAL INSTALL:</em>

 The installer script works for several linuxes and unixes and their derivatives (Ubuntu, Debian, Mint, Fedora, Redhat, MacOS).

-If you're tired of weird choices of linux installers, try the safe and longer way:
+If you're tired of weird defaults of linux installers, try the safe and longer way:

 <ul>
 <li> If you use Windows, install virtualbox, set an Ubuntu or Mint machine (easiest ones), and follow the instructions above for install.